-Sales volume in Q4, 2019 was flat to a year ago but this is reflective of the period between Jan to mid March 2020 (before the coronavirus hit).
-Price per square foot was $2,067, down 3.9 percent from a year ago.
-When compared to the peak of 2017, price per square foot in Q4, 2019 was down about 4 percent.
+Sales volume in Q1, 2020 jumped 19.2 percent vs a year ago but this is reflective of the period between Jan to mid March 2020 (before the coronavirus hit).
+Price per square foot was $1,923, down 17.5 percent from a year ago.
+When compared to the peak of 2017, price per square foot in Q1, 2020 was down 10.5 percent.

 These declines are significant in a non-speculative market like Manhattan.
 Property prices go up because of inflation, so it’ll never go to the levels of year 2000 or even year 2009.
 The same reason the cost of a burger now will not go down to their price in year 2009.